 Welcome to citygirlmeetsfarmboy!
 I am so glad you are here and hope you find inspiration for your home while visiting.
 Make sure to follow me on instagram here for daily inspiration!

-Man!
+I walked in nervously, but found an employee and quietly asked if they could help me.
 It was so easy, so smooth, and they were SO nice about it.
 I can’t believe it took me so long to use this service.
 Now, even though I can cut my own wood, I ask the help of The Home Depot.
 It helps me load things into my car easier, and gets my DIY’s going a bit faster.

 Before you get to The Home Depot you will want to have your measurements and plans ready.
 It is helpful to have a calculator and pen & pencil (or use your phone) with you.
 I usually need a few minutes alone with my brain to figure out all the math measurements to make sure I am getting it right.
-I never claim to be the sharpest tool in the shed if you know what I mean!

-There are so many options here.
 Spend your time walking the isles and getting used to all the wood they offer.
 If you are following a tutorial it will have the type of wood you need.
 Ask any associate for help and they are super great about it.

 I calculated how much I would need.
 (My wall was 80 square feet and each board was 4 feet by 8 feet = 32 feet.
 So I grabbed 3 boards to be safe.)